 - Vast majority of graduating fellows remain active academic ID investigators.

 - Graduates have assumed leadership positions in academia, industry, and academic societies

 - 92% success rate with NIH-K applications since 2005

 - Mentors across Johns Hopkins University (School of Medicine and the Bloomberg School of Public Health and the Johns Hopkins Hospital)

 - Flexible, customizable, and cross-disciplinary training

-- Possibility to pursue additional fellowships, such as clinical microbiology and clinical pharmacology
+- Possibility to pursue additional fellowships in clinical microbiology and clinical pharmacology

-- Combine ID fellowship training with a PhD or MHS from the Graduate Training Program in Clinical Investigation
+- Possibility to combine ID fellowship training with a PhD or MHS from the Graduate Training Program in Clinical Investigation

-- Pursue additional coursework through the Johns Hopkins University School of Medicine or Bloomberg School of Public Health
+- Opportunity to pursue additional coursework through the Johns Hopkins University School of Medicine or Bloomberg School of Public Health